junxit/us-congress-code/title-07/chapter-31a/sec-950aaa-2.md

   - **(2)** the development and acquisition, through lease or purchase, of computer hardware and software, audio and visual equipment, computer network components, telecommunications terminal equipment, telecommunications transmission facilities, data terminal equipment, or interactive video equipment, or other facilities that would further telemedicine services or distance learning services;
   - **(3)** providing technical assistance and instruction for the development or use of the programming, equipment, or facilities referred to in paragraphs (1) and (2); or
   - **(4)** other uses that are consistent with this chapter, as determined by the Secretary.
-- **(g)** *Salaries and expenses* Notwithstanding subsection (f) of this section, financial assistance provided under this chapter shall not be used for paying salaries or administrative expenses.
+- **(g)** *Salaries and expenses* Notwithstanding subsection (f), financial assistance provided under this chapter shall not be used for paying salaries or administrative expenses.
 - **(h)** *Expediting coordinated telephone loans*
   - **(1)** *In general* The Secretary may establish and carry out procedures to ensure that expedited consideration and determination is given to applications for loans and advances of funds submitted by local exchange carriers under this chapter and the Rural Electrification Act of 1936 (7 U.S.C.
 901 et seq.) to enable the exchange carriers to provide advanced telecommunications services in rural areas in conjunction with any other projects carried out under this chapter.
   - **(2)** *Deadline imposed on Secretary* Not later than 45 days after the receipt of a completed application for an expedited telephone loan under paragraph (1), the Secretary shall notify the applicant in writing of the decision of the Secretary regarding the application.